kyma-project/community/concepts/eventing/backend-crd.md

 ## Metadata

-The `namespaces` and `name` can be set by users.
-This allows to run multiple different instances of the same backend type.
+You can set `namespaces` and `name`.
+This allows you to run multiple different instances of the same backend type.

 ```yaml
 metadata: